subhajitsr/data-asgnmnt-tripleA/README.md

 # data-asgnmnt-tripleA

-Data assignment solution for the Triple Data Engineer Role
+Data assignment solution for the TripleA Data Engineer Role